EMDK/docs/edge/source/api/MifareSam-AdditionalAuthData-AV2Mode.md

 #MifareSam.AdditionalAuthData.AV2Mode

-Data specific to the AV2 Sam Mode.
+Data specific to the AV2 Sam Mode. **Future use only, its not supported now**